Third Years

 • Scholarship amount- $1,000, Application generally due in late June.

 • For students committed to pursuing health-related research careers in biomedical, behavioral, or social science fields.
-Open to U.S. citizens, nationals, or qualified permanent residents with a history of significant financial need.
+Open to U.S. citizens, nationals, or qualified permanent residents with a documented history of significant financial need.
 First-years through juniors may apply; first priority given to junior applicants.

 • Scholarship worth up to $20,000 per year.
-Other benefits include 10-week paid summer internship at NIH , professional mentoring, scientific seminars, and employment after completion of graduate school.
+Other benefits include 10-week paid summer internship at NIH, professional mentoring, scientific seminars, and employment after completion of graduate school.

-• Minimum 3.50 GPA required.
+• Minimum 3.3 GPA or higher on a 4.0 scale required.

 • Presented by the National Association of Veteran Program Administrators, this award is for honorably discharged military veterans, active-duty, Reserve or Guard members or a dependent of veteran or service member.